What you have to perform and why

 - Develop ground mobility

-- Learn how to move when you have legs injuries
+- Learn how to move when you are partially injuries

 - Create a base for body conditioning